developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/serialcomm/index.md

 ###Enable a Serial Comm  port and read/write data
-This example shows how to enable/disable  your  device as well as read and write data.
-Note that this example assumes that your ebapi-modules.js file is in the same folder as the HTML invoking it.
+This example shows how to enable/disable a device and to read and write data.
+Note that this example assumes that the `ebapi-modules.js` file is in the same folder as the HTML invoking it.

 <pre><code>:::javascript

 							 &lt;html&gt;